What does it mean to be on probation?

 What happens if I don't raise my GPA above the 2.0 mark?

-If you are on PRO1, your academic standing will change to PRO2 and you wil have one (1) more semester to raise your UW Oshkosh GPA to at least a 2.0.
+If you are on PRO1, your academic standing will change to PRO2 and you will have one (1) more semester to raise your UW Oshkosh GPA to at least a 2.0.

-If you are on PRO3, you will be suspended.
-Please refer to the Suspension and Appeal Process page for more information on academic suspension.
+If you are on PRO2 or PRO3, you will be suspended.
+Please refer to the Suspension and Appeal Process for more information on academic suspension.